Alesia Raut

 Alesia Raut is an Indian model, VJ, and a fashion choreographer.
 She had anchored a travel show on STAR One.
 She was a contestant in a TV reality show Fear Factor: Khatron Ke Khiladi (season 4).
 Alesia had also featured in some item songs such as "Meri Beri ke Ber" and "Ek Aankh Maro".
 She is the official ramp-walk trainer of Femina Miss India and Miss India Universe pageants.

 Early life

-Alesia was born in Soviet Union to Indian parents.
+Alesia was born in Soviet Union to a Russian mother and an Indian father.
 She attended Bombay Cambridge Gurukul (Andheri E) and graduated in commerce from Mithibai College in Juhu.
 She has a sister, Anjali Raut who is a former model in Mumbai and a brother, Amit Raut.

 Personal life

-Alesia married Alexander Yanovskiy, a Russia based Economist.
+Alesia married Alexander Yanovskiy, a Russian based Economist.
 She moved to its capital but after her marriage failed, she returned to India with their son.

 Alesia married television actor Siddhanth Suryavanshi in November 2017.
 He died on 11 November 2022.